Koehlerorum/cities/README.md

 ## Limitations

 This software is not meant for production.
-It has many limitations that prevents it to be useful in any real world scenarios.
+It has many limitations that prevent it being useful in any real world scenarios.
 Most notable, this service:

 - Does not save any persistent data.
 All of the saved data is